 - Southern Twist: For a Southern Indian twist, you can substitute the sunflower oil with coconut oil instead, or you can still follow the recipe as it is and then give it a light pan fry with half a tablespoon of coconut oil before serving.

-- Gravy: Should you wish to make potato curry with gravy, rather than a dry aloo curry, then you can add some tinned coconut milk [not the dairy milk substitute, but the coconut milk sold in tins available in the Oriental or Caribbean section of the store] during the last 10 minutes of cooking [Or try this Aloo Mappas instead!].
+- Gravy: Should you wish to make potato curry with gravy, rather than a dry aloo curry, then you can add some tinned coconut milk [not the dairy milk substitute, but the coconut milk sold in tins available in the Oriental or Caribbean section of the store] during the last 10 minutes of cooking!].
 On the contrary, should the curry be too wet for your taste, cook without the lid on medium heat until you reach the desired consistency.

 - Indian spices: For an authentic recipe, do not substitute spices for cayenne pepper, or curry powder, which are not used in India.
 This recipe is very simple and doesn't call for garam masala either [which is very Indian], however, if you add peas to it, then a little sprinkle of it during the last 5 minutes of cooking is a great idea; it is important that the amount of garam masala used is controlled as, depending on the specific mix, it can be quite strong.